viviann224/Find-A-Friend/README.md

 - Glyphiconsglyphicons-371-globe-af.png

 **VERSION**:
-This is the first version of FIND-A-FRIEND
+This is the first version of Social Austin

 **LICENSE**:
 This project is licensed under GitHub.